 - Sexual Orientation: You may have a legal claim if you have been treated negatively because of your sexual orientation or your sexual identity, including harassment or discrimination because you are gay, lesbian, bisexual, transsexual or transgender.

-- Veteran and Military Status Discrimination: The law prohibits workplace discrimination on the basis that you are a current or former member of the armed forces.
+- Veteran and Military Status Discrimination: The law prohibits workplace discrimination based on the fact that you are a current or former member of the armed forces.

-If you have been fired, constructively discharged, demoted, suspended, or otherwise treated worse because you belong to one of these legally protected categories, The Nirenberg Law Firm can help.
-In addition to successfully representing employees in a wide variety of employment discrimination cases, we have helped improve the law for employees through numerous precedent-setting appellate victories.
+If you have been fired, constructively discharged, demoted, suspended or otherwise treated less favorably because you belong to one of these legally protected categories, Rabner Allcorn Baumgart & Ben-Asher can help.
+In addition to successfully representing employees in a wide variety of employment discrimination cases, we have helped improve the law for employees through numerous significant legal victories.

-Contact an experienced employment lawyer at The Nirenberg Law Firm for more information about your legal rights.
-Our telephone number is (201) 487-2700.
+Contact an experienced employment lawyer at Rabner Allcorn Baumgart & Ben-Asher for more information about your legal rights.
+Our telephone number is (973) 744-4000.